 Many who have stayed and grown up at the foundation remain in touch, and form a community that keeps Aziz Nesin’s educational principles alive, at a time when Turkey’s educational system is heading in the opposite direction.
 When Süleyman Ciğangiroğlu needs a helping hand, they are there to give it.
 And they come with their families to celebrate yearly events, such as “Children’s Day” on 23 April and the May picnic, a tradition started by Aziz Nesin when the 1st May celebrations were banned in Turkey.
 Another picnic is held in July, to commemorate the death of Aziz Nesin.
 But this is not meant to be a boring or sad day – instead, children, employees and attendees come together casually to share food, have fun and celebrate life.
 A simple tribute to thank the founder and wishing that his legacy will last for long.

-This article was written thanks to the help of a reporting grant from the French organisation SCAM.
-It is part of the Web Arts Resistances program and upcoming platform coordinated by Babelmed in collaboration with Inkyfada, ONORIENT, Radio M, Tabasco video.
+Illustrations by Istanbul-based illustrator Mert Tugen.
+The article was written thanks to the help of a reporting grant from SCAM.
+It is part of the Web Arts Resistances project, in collaboration with Babelmed, Inkyfada, ONORIENT, Radio M and Tabasco video.